 Reaching - The distance away from the body that a load is held greatly affects the forces on the back, shoulders, and arms.
 The farther the reach, the more physically stressful the task.

 Hand-Holds - A good grip on the object being handled allows the handler to handle MORE weight comfortably than with an uncomfortable or challenging hand position.
 Unfortunately, this does NOT mean they are necessarily at less risk for injury – especially if the handler has discretion to adjust the weight of the object being handled.
 A good grip makes the hands more comfortable but does not necessarily reduce risk.
+So even though the Liberty Mutual Manual Materials Handling Equations (and this online tool) incorporate the impact of hand coupling on the acceptability of the load, uncomfortable (“Poor” or “Fair” hand coupling) may actually reduce the risk of injury if it leads to reduced weights.

-Use these Tables only for designing manual handling jobs with physical requirements such that as many workers as possible can perform them without risk of injury.
+Do use this online tool for designing manual handling jobs with physical requirements such that as many workers as possible can perform them without risk of injury.
 As described in the “Interpreting Results” section, jobs should be designed so that at least 75% of the female population can do the task without overexertion in order to reduce injury risk for ALL workers (males and females).